See also the Clinic page for more tips on orienteering and general navigation.

 - Search online for tips.
 The best for navigation tips may be MI Adventure Club’s videos analyzing route selection from Michigan Adventure Races and other Michigan navigation events.
 Mark Lattanzi’s website is a good one too.

 - Practice navigation.
-Here are the Michigan locations for permanent orienteering courses.
-We’re also designing a course at Seidman Park in Ada, just east of Grand Rapids.
-Hopefully we’ll get approval in 2017.
+Here are the permanent orienteering courses in Michigan.
 Or, create your own “streamer” course using a free app on your smartphone such as Terrain Navigator Pro (search in apps on your phone).
 Tie a small length of streamer tape to defined points on public land and have your teammates try to find them.